Best Password Manager For Android

 1Password hits all of the features we expect from this sort of app: AES 256-bit encryption, password generation, fingerprint security, storage for all kinds of information and cross-device syncing; all with a well-implemented Android keyboard that lets you quickly paste login and password details from your secure storage.

 1Password gets really powerful when you pay to upgrade from the free version.
 For $2.99 per month (billed annually) 1Password keeps all of your secure information synced across devices and you don't have to configure a thing.
-You can also upgrade to a Family or Team plan to share important information between multiple 1Password users.
+You can also upgrade to a Family or Team plan ($4.99 per month, billed annually) to share important information between multiple 1Password users.

 Bottom line: 1Password isn't cheap, but it is definitely the easiest to use and most full-featured password manager available.